johnguzmare/datasciencecoursera/R-Programming/Week3/LoopFunctionsDebugging.md

 -----------------------
 The sapply() function works like lapply(), but it tries to simplify the output to the most elementary data structure that is possible.
 And indeed, sapply() is a ‘wrapper’ function for lapply().

-An example may help to understand this: let’s say that you want to repeat the extraction operation of a single element as in the last example, but now take the first element of the second row (indexes 2 and 1) for each matrix.

 ```r
 > sapply(x,sd)